 Here’s how I see it now:

 It helps connect your people.
 I work in my home office most of the time, so beyond my conference calls, I mainly interact with my two dogs, Java and Poppy (who cuddle by my side).
-I travel to the London office a couple times a month, and visit our other offices a few times a year, so eCards and other forms of recognition help me feel more connected to my fellow employees — I can keep tabs on company projects through the specific messages I see on eCards and it piques my curiosity when I see someone receiving so many that I often reach out myself with an extra “Congrats,” “Great Job” or “Happy Birthday” depending on what that person is doing to get so many cards!
+I travel to the office a couple times a month, so eCards and other forms of recognition help me feel more connected to my fellow employees — I can keep tabs on company projects through the specific messages I see on eCards and it piques my curiosity when I see someone receiving so many that I often reach out myself with an extra “Congrats,” “Great Job” or “Happy Birthday” depending on what that person is doing to get so many cards!

 It builds and enforces teamwork.
 The other day, I sent an eCard to our Growth Marketing Manager Charlie Lofthouse for her efforts in promoting an event I was speaking at.
 As I sent it, I noticed she had sent another one to our Creative Director Sevi Rahimova thanking her for helping spruce up the Keynote slides I’d put together for the presentation.
 And then I received one from one of our sales consultants, who said he was planning on using the information in my slides during a pitch later that day.
 How’s that for coming around full circle?!
 When you display your eCards, you can clearly see how your employees are working together to achieve their goals — and help move the business closer to its overall mission.